 Financial targets and achievements

-• Return on invested capital (ROIC): to exceed 12% measured over a business cycle.
+- Return on invested capital (ROIC): to exceed the post-tax Weighted Average Cost of Capital (WACC) over a business cycle.

-• Adjusted financial net debt/EBITDAR: to be a multiple of less than three (3x).
+- Financial net debt/Adjusted EBITDA: to be a multiple of less than three and a half (3.5x).

 The ROIC target corresponds with the capital markets’ and SAS’s internal assessment of SAS’s weighted average cost of capital (WACC).
-This is also linked to SAS’s dividend policy for holders of common shares, which stipulates that dividends can be paid when value is created through SAS’s ROIC exceeding its WACC.
+This is also linked to SAS’s dividend policy for shareholders, which stipulates that dividends can first be paid when value is created through SAS’s ROIC exceeding its WACC.

-The gearing target — adjusted financial net debt/EBITDAR is a key ratio used by credit rating agencies and banks for assessing creditworthiness and includes the value of leased aircraft.
-The aim with maintaining a ratio with a multiple of less than three (3x) is aligned with SAS’s ambition of improving the financial position and credit rating, and thereby lowering financing costs.
+Leverage target —Financial net debt/EBITDA is a key ratio used by credit rating agencies and banks for assessing creditworthiness and includes the value of leased aircraft.
+The aim with maintaining a ratio with a multiple of less than three and a half (3.5x) is aligned with SAS’s ambition of improving the financial position and credit rating, and thereby lowering financing costs.